 Mesh Analysis for AC

-As mentioned, the only difference between mesh analysis in DC and AC circuits is that AC circuits deal with impedances.
+As mentioned, the only difference between mesh analysis in DC and AC circuits is that AC circuits deal with impedances (capacitive, inductive, or resistive).
 Consider the circuit below:

 This circuit has resistors, capacitors and inductors expressed as phasor elements.
 Let’s try to solve for the voltage across C1.

 At the first loop, the equation is:

 Here’s the equation on the second loop: